Office of Research

 V. Required Training and Certification

 Members of the IRB are required to take and pass the CITI Program training modules.
-Faculty and staff much complete the module entitled, “IRB Members,” and community members must complete the module entitled “IRB Community Members.”
+Faculty and staff must complete the module entitled, “IRB Members,” and community members must complete the module entitled “IRB Community Members.”
 Required passing score for each module is 80%.
 All modules must be completed in order to earn the certification required for IRB members.
 Certification is valid for three years from date of completion.
 List of required CITI modules for IRB members .

 Additionally, in accordance with TTU Policy 750.IV.E, all IRB members must complete the “Social and Behavioral Responsible Conduct of Research” training through CITI.